-The second part of the circuit comprises popular IC UM3561 (a siren and machine-gun sound generator IC), which can produce the sound of a fire-brigade siren.
+The second part of the circuit comprises popular IC UM3561 (a siren and machine-gun sound generator IC).
+It can produce the sound of a fire-brigade siren.
 Pin numbers 5 and 6 of the IC are connected to the +3V supply when the relay is in energised state, whereas pin 2 is grounded.
 A resistor (R2) connected across pins 7 and 8 is used to fix the frequency of the inbuilt oscillator.
 The output is available from pin 3.

 Two transistors BC147 (T3) and BEL187 (T4) are connected in Darlington configuration to amplify the sound from UM3561.
 Resistor R4 in series with a 3V zener is used to provide the 3V supply to UM3561 when the relay is in energised state.
 LED1, connected in series with 68-ohm resistor R1 across resistor R4, glows when the siren is on.

-Lab note.
 We have added a table to enable readers to obtain all possible sound effects by returning pins 1 and 2 as suggested in the table.